 Importance of network coin demand

 The demand for the network coin will directly influence its current value.
 Demand for the network coin is an ongoing concern for any Web3 network.
-The following are some use cases where the value of the network coin are of importance:
+The following are some use cases where the value of the network coin is of importance:

 Physical money vs digital money